 Clients are not as different as you may think when working with small or big enterprises.
 At the end of the day, it is always about achieving results and communicating with the decision maker on the other side of the table.

-One important thing to note is that higher paying clients are often from larger organizations, and they are structured differently to small-scale businesses.
+One important thing to note is that higher paying clients are often from larger organizations, and they are structured differently from small-scale businesses.

 Types Of Enterprise Businesses